lh3/miniwfa/README.md

 ## Algorithm

 When reporting alignment score only, miniwfa behaves largely the same as the original WFA.
-WFA2-lib is faster in this case, probably due to its better engineering.
 Miniwfa differs mainly in traceback.
-In the high memory mode, miniwfa packs traceback information into 7 bits:
+In the high memory mode, miniwfa packs traceback information into 7 bits per entry:
 ```txt
 extD2<<6 | extI2<<5 | extD1<<4 | extI1<<3 | fromState
 ```
-where `extD1`, for example, indicates whether we are extending the `D1` deletion state, and `fromState` keeps the max state (5 distinct values).
+where `extD1`, for example, indicates whether we are extending the `D1` deletion state, and `fromState` keeps the max state (5 possible values).
 As such, miniwfa uses 1 byte for each traceback entry.
 The standard WFA uses 20 bytes per entry.